-Global stocks, oil prices rebound as Iran anxiety eases
+Global stocks rebound as Iran anxiety eases

 Continue Reading Below

-The major futures markets are indicating a gain of 0.3 percent when stocks begin trading on wall Street.
+The major futures markets are indicating a gain of 0.3 percent when stocks begin trading on Wall Street.

-Oil prices rebounded Thursday after first surging on news of the Iranian attack and then falling back once tensions appeared to be easing.
+Oil prices were little changed Thursday after first surging on news of the Iranian attack and then falling back once tensions appeared to be easing.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE